Partial hyperbolicity and pseudo-Anosov dynamics: Hyperbolic manifolds: Proof of Theorems A and B

 \begin{teo} Let $f : M \to M$ be a partially hyperbolic diffeomorphism homotopic to the identity of a hyperbolic 3-manifold $M$ which preserves branching foliations $\cs$ and $\cu$.
 Then, \begin{enumerate} \item either $f$ is a discretized Anosov flow, or, \item the pairs $(f,\cs)$ and $(f,\cu)$ have the commuting property (cf. \S \ref{ss.abundancepApairs}). \end{enumerate} \end{teo}

-Notice that in case (ii) of this theorem we are in option (ii) of \S \ref{ss.abundancepApairs}.
+Notice that in case (ii) of this theorem we are in option (i) of \S \ref{ss.abundancepApairs}.
 In particular there is a lift $\ft$ of $f$ to $\mt$ which commutes with all deck transformations and $\ft$ acts freely on the leaf space of $\wcs$.
+This global commuting property of $\ft$ immediately implies that for any $\gamma$ deck transformation, then $\gamma$ preserves transversal orientations to $\wcs$ and $\wcu$.
+Hence the orientation conditions of Theorem \ref{teo.CAFabstract} are satisfied.

 We need to make some comments to explain how this follows directly from \cite{BFFP-3}.
 When $f$ is homotopic to the identity we call a lift $\ft: \mt \to \mt$ a \emph{good lift} if it commutes with all deck transformations.
 Such a lift can be obtained by lifting a homotopy to the identity.
 See \cite[Definition 2.3]{BFFP-3}.
 The good lift has the property required for $(f,\cs)$, $(f,\cu)$ to have the commuting property (the fact that $\cs$ and $\cu$ are $\RR$-covered and uniform are direct consequences of \cite[Theorem 2.4]{BFFP-3}).